- The managers have done a good job of sheltering investors from volatility over the long run

 - This fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

-The fund aims to reduce volatility by providing some shelter during market wobbles, while also delivering some long-term growth.
+The BNY Mellon Real Return fund aims to reduce volatility by providing some shelter during market wobbles, while also delivering some long-term growth.
 This means it could be a good option for a more defensive portfolio seeking steadier gains.
 It could also be a useful addition to more adventurous portfolios focused on equities, by giving exposure to other asset classes and adding some balance.

 This fund is managed using a team-based approach.
 The three lead managers, Suzanne Hutchins, Aron Pataki and Andy Warwick, pool together their collective skills and expertise.

-Hitchens has worked on the Real Return team for a decade, and she's amassed plenty of experience managing multi-asset portfolios in her 30 year investment career.
+Hutchins has worked on the Real Return team at BNY Mellon for over a decade, and she's amassed plenty of experience managing multi-asset portfolios in her 30 year investment career.
 Pataki joined the team in 2010 after spending four years in the firm's Portfolio Analytics team.
 Warwick is the newest member of the team, having joined mid-2018, but he built up significant experience managing multi-asset funds prior to joining the firm.

 The trio manage one other fund, which is run in a similar fashion to this one.
 That means they’re all focused on investing in the same way, with little else to distract them.
 They also have the support of the wider BNY Mellon team.